Don’t Just Talk, Communicate

 Problem: Spilling everything.

 Some people with ADHD are compelled to say what’s on their mind before they forget it, leaving their partners frustrated by a flurry of words.

 After you’ve had your say, turn to your partner and say, “OK, I’ve said it.
 Now let’s talk about it.”
-Or tell your spouse about your compulsion to vent, ask him to be patient, and then restart the conversation.
+Or tell your spouse about your compulsion to vent, ask her to be patient, and then restart the conversation.

 Problem: Switching subjects.